-Baby is Filling Out…FAST
+Baby Is Filling Out…FAST

 As your baby experiences a period of rapid growth, you may feel hungry more often.
 But you may also get satisfied and full from less food than normal.
-This is because as baby grows, she’s taking up more space and leaving less room for your stomach.
+This is because as your baby grows, they are taking up more space and leaving less room for your stomach.
 So, despite being hungry more often, you may actually be eating less food.
 It might be a good idea to eat several times during the day, but smaller, nutrient-dense meals.
 As always, consult your physician before making changes to your diet.

 Your Final Monthly Doctor Visit